JuliaSymbolics/SymbolicIntegration.jl/docs/src/manual/contributing.md

 tuples are put into a array, ready to be included by load_rules

 ## Adding Testsuites
 There is a test suite of 27585 solved integrals taken from the RUBI package, in the folders `test/test_files/0 Independent test suites` (1796 tests) and `test/test_files/1 Algebraic functions` (25798 tests).
 But more test can be translated from the [RUBI testsuite](https://rulebasedintegration.org/testProblems.html).
-In [this](https://github.com/Bumblebee00/SymbolicIntegration.jl?tab=readme-ov-file#testing) repo there are the tests still in Mathematica syntax and a script to translate them to julia.
+In the branch `rules` of this repo there are the tests still in Mathematica syntax and a script to translate them to julia.